5outh/nanoscope/README.md

 ### IndexedLens

-`IndexedLenses` allow you to focus on a single element of an array. `headLens` as shown above can be built using an `IndexedLens` like so:
+`IndexedLenses` focus on a single element of an array, specified by its index. `headLens` as shown above can be built using an
+`IndexedLens` like so:

 ```js
 var headLens = new nanoscope.IndexedLens(0);
 ```

-This means that we are focusing on the `0`-th element of an array. `IndexedLens`es are *safe* by default, which means that they will not throw errors when you try to access elements out of range.
+This means that we are focusing on the `0`-th element of an array. `IndexedLenses` are *safe* by default, which means that they will not throw errors when you try to access elements out of range.
 For example, `headLens.view([]).get()` will not throw an error.
 To make an *unsafe* `IndexedLens`, just use the `Unsafe` constructor: